aws-powertools/powertools-lambda-layer-cdk/API.md

 - *Type:* `string`

-The powertools package version from pypi repository.
+The package version from pypi repository.

 ---